-The next important element you should be paying attention to is its readability and legibility.
+The next important element you should pay attention to is its readability and legibility.

-When you choose a font, make sure it suits for the scanning and skimming on screens regardless of the sizes, it can be desktop, mobile, tablets, or devices.
+When you choose a font, make sure it suits for scanning and skimming on screens regardless of the size, it can be desktop, mobile, tablet, or device.

 Also, you should take legibility and readability as the main consideration for making sure when you choose the right email font.

-You also need to stay away from emails font which is overlay ornate.
-Such fonts are difficult to read and it can cause issues while displaying as some email clients don’t support certain kinds of fonts.
+You also need to stay away from email font, which is overlay ornate.
+Such fonts are difficult to read, and it can cause issues while displaying as some email clients don’t support certain kinds of fonts.

-It’s best to stay away from using fonts that are cursive and italicized as they are hard to read on mobile devices.
+It’s best to avoid using cursive and italicized fonts as they are hard to read on mobile devices.

 The best email fonts are those that are neutral and easy to blend harmoniously with other aspects of the content.

-After all, you don’t abt to draw away the attention from your CTA or buttons which are important in your email.
+After all, you don’t abt to draw attention away from your CTA or buttons which are important in your email.

-Here readers don’t have that much time to invest in thinking deeply about the business email typography.
+Here readers don’t have that much time to invest in thinking deeply about business email typography.